IntelliFinder/equiEPNN/README.md

 # ⚔️ Create node features from Spectral Graphs

+This repository contains zinc_parser.py when running `python zinc_parser.py' it will parse the ZINC dataset and run the equiEPNN model on each graph with the right preprocessing.
+Our goal is to see whether we can integrate this model into MPNNs to use the node features and plug them into the MPNNs (with and without learning.)

 Based on *Geometric GNN Dojo* is a pedagogical resource for beginners and experts to explore the design space of **Graph Neural Networks for geometric graphs**.